Skip to Content

 A problem that is common to many TVs is white spots, which are often caused by malfunctioning LCD screens.
 LCD screens are composed of thousands of tiny pixels that cycle through three basic colors: blue, green, and red.
 The problem is that these pixels become stuck or “hot” – white spots on a screen.
 These pixels have defined edges and are usually squares or straight lines.
 Dark spots on a TV screen can be caused by the same problems.

-READ ALSO: How to Program Samsung TV Remote Bn59?
+READ ALSO: How to Turn Off Auto Talk on Samsung TV?

 A faulty processor can also cause the appearance of white dots on your TV screen.
 Overheating of TVs due to fluctuations in electricity supply or power surges can also cause the appearance of white spots.
 A TV’s LED backlight is another culprit behind these white spots.
 If it’s not the processor, there could be a faulty reflector.
 A gap in the array of LCD panels may also lead to an uneven white spot on the screen.